-While some controls from ISO 27001:2013 appear to have been merged in ISO 27002:2022, the following controls look new and might require some tweaking of your existing implementation – if you wish to include them in your Statement of Applicability, of course:
+While some controls appear to have been merged in, other controls look new and might require some tweaking of your existing implementation – if you wish to include them in your Statement of Applicability, of course:

 |A.5.7 Threat intelligence||A.6.1.4 Contact with special interest groups|